Pechory: History

 In 1820 it had a population of 1,312, including 1,258 Russians and 27 Estonians, living in 228 predominantly wooden houses.
 By 1914 the population grew to 2,240, residing along eleven streets and five squares.
 The streets were equipped with 31 kerosene street lights.
 In 1889, the Pskov-Riga railroad that went through the northern outskirts of Pechory was commissioned.
 The Pechory railway station (now Pechory-Pskovskiye) was opened in 1899.
 There were leather and malt factories in the town, a postal and telegraph station, four schools including one maintained by the monastery, and a hospital.
 Pechory was known for its flax trade, that was further expanded during the consequent Estonian period of the town's history.

 From 25 February to 30 November 1918, Pechory was occupied by the Germans.
 During the Estonian War of Independence and, simultaneously, the Russian Civil War, the town was occupied by the Estonian army on March 29, 1919.
 The centre of the Governorate, Pskov, was occupied by the anti-Bolshevik Russian Northwestern Army, that was later in August 1919 repelled back by the Red Army.
-Under the terms of the 1920 Tartu Peace Treaty that stipulated the border along the actual front line between the Red and Estonian Armies, so Pechory and the adjacent Western part of Setomaa were ceded to Estonia.
+Under the terms of the 1920 Tartu Peace Treaty that stipulated the border along the actual front line between the Soviet Russian and Estonian armies, so Pechory and the adjacent parts of Setomaa were ceded to Estonia.